cross-seed/cross-seed/CONTRIBUTING.md

 For stable releases, drop the `--tag next`.

-You can also use the helper script, which bumps the version and publishes in one step (pass `--tag next` for pre-releases):
+You can also use the helper script, which bumps the version, publishes, pushes, and creates the GitHub release (requires the `gh` CLI).
+Pass `--tag next` for pre-releases or `--no-release` to skip the GitHub release step:

 ```
 npm run release -- --release=patch --tag=next